Danwei

-A work unit or danwei (單位 (单位, dān wèi)) is the name given to a place of employment in the People's Republic of China.
+A danwei (單位 (单位, dānwèi, work unit)) is the name given to a place of employment in the People's Republic of China.
 The term danwei remains in use today, as people still use it to refer to their workplace.
-Prior to Deng Xiaoping's economic reforms, a work unit acted as the first step of a multi-tiered hierarchy linking each individual with the Chinese Communist Party infrastructure.
+Prior to Deng Xiaoping's reform and opening up, a work unit acted as the first step of a multi-tiered hierarchy linking each individual with the Chinese Communist Party infrastructure.
 Work units were the principal method of implementing party policy.
 The work unit provided lifetime employment and extensive socioeconomic welfare—"a significant feature of socialism and a historic right won through the Chinese Revolution."

 Background

 The role of the danwei was modelled in part on the Soviet kombinat.
 Some scholars believe that the social, economic, and political functions of the danwei could be traced back to the pre-communist financial institutions in the 1930s, the labor movement between the 1920s and 1940s, and the rural revolutionary models of organization in the Yan'an period.
 In addition, some scholars propose that Chinese state planners borrowed heavily from the Soviet model of development, or state socialism, in the design of party and state organs as well as the management of state enterprises.
 To accelerate the pace of industrialization and to create a new urban working class, the Chinese Communist Party (CCP) looked up to the Soviet experience and translated thousands of works of Soviet enterprise management literature.
 The CCP used basic principles of industrial organization and management from Soviet literature to draft its own industrial management system and create a new factory hierarchy of authority and administration.
 To follow the Soviet socialist economic model, which aimed to achieve full employment, the Chinese work unit system guaranteed permanent employment.
 This means that a factory could not easily fire its workers and the workers could not switch to another work unit unless they obtained special permissions.
-The physical design of danwei was also influenced by Soviet architecture.